Day 1 – November 6, Saturday

 Fly into Nairobi the capital city of Kenya.
 You’ll be met at the airport by our representative who will guide you through arrival.
 You’ll then be driven by your driver-guide to your hotel, the Norfolk.

 The Norfolk is Nairobi’s first ‘modern’ hotel which opened on Christmas day 1904.
 (The opening party was interrupted by an elephant that had to be chased away).
 There’s a lot of history packed into the Norfolk for you to discover.
-Theodore Roosevelt stayed here before heading out on what was in those days a shooting safari.
+Theodore Roosevelt stayed here before heading out on what was in those days called a shooting safari.

 The day is at leisure.
 The Norfolk is a few minutes’ walk to the central business district.
 Nairobi is a fast-paced city.
 The core of the city-center boasts early colonial architecture and modern high-rise towers.